V. Ramaswami

-Veeraswami Ramaswami was a judge of the Supreme Court of India and the first judge against whom removal proceedings were initiated in independent India.
+Veeraswami Ramaswami (15 February 1929 – 8 March 2025) was a judge of the Supreme Court of India and the first judge against whom removal proceedings were initiated in independent India.

 Early life and education

-Ramaswami was born in July 1927.
-His age was moved back by 2 years according to accounts from his late father in law Justice K Veeraswami, who was the former Chief Justice of the Madras High Court, and forged documents indicating February 15, 1929 as his birth date.
+Veeraswami Ramaswami was born on 15 February 1929.
+His age was moved back by 2 years according to accounts from his late father-in-law Justice K Veeraswami, who was the former Chief Justice of the Madras High Court, and forged documents indicating 15 February 1929, as his birth date.
 In reality Ramaswami was born in 1927.
-He spent his school years in Hindu High School in Srivilliputhur.
-He was educated in The American College in Madurai and received a degree in Law from Madras Law College.
+He spent his school years at Hindu High School in Srivilliputhur.
+He was educated at The American College in Madurai and received a degree in Law from Madras Law College.

 Professional career

-He began his career by practising both civil and criminal law at the Madras High Court.
+Ramaswami began his career by practising both civil and criminal law at the Madras High Court.
 He was appointed permanent Judge of the Madras High Court from 31 January 1971.
 He was later transferred and appointed Chief Justice of Punjab and Haryana High Court on 12 November 1987.
 At the height of his career, he was appointed Judge of the Supreme Court on 6 October 1989 from which he retired on 14 February 1994.

 Removal proceedings

 Investigation

 A scandal surfaced in the middle of the year 1990 when several media outlets reported about his ostentatious expenditure on his official residence during his tenure as a Chief Justice of Punjab and Haryana.
-In a serious turn of events, on 1 February 1991, Supreme Court Bar Assn passed a resolution calling for his removal and requesting Chief justice not assign him any further legal work.
-Bharatiya Janata Party and Left parties submitted a notice of motion to the Indian Parliament seeking his removal from office.
+On 1 February 1991, the Supreme Court Bar Association passed a resolution calling for his removal and requesting that the Chief justice not assign him any further legal work.
+The Bharatiya Janata Party and Left parties submitted a notice of motion to the Indian Parliament seeking his removal from office.

 Accepting the motion on 12 March 1991, Speaker Rabi Ray constituted a committee composed of Justice P B Sawant of the Supreme Court, Chief Justice Prabodh Dinkarrao Desai of the Bombay High Court, and Justice O Chinnappa Reddy, retired judge of the Supreme Court to investigate the affair.
 The committee found Ramaswami guilty of 11 out of 14 charges.